How do F5, Kemp, and Loadbalancer.org ADCs compare?

 F5 is undoubtedly the biggest load balancer provider in the market.
 Everyone knows who they are — and that's basically their superpower.
 Being the largest player means that they can afford to be the most expensive, so when comparing apples to apples you will likely be spending 4x the cash to get the same functionality.

-Here's a vendor hardware ADC cost comparison:
+Here's a vendor hardware ADC cost comparison (pricing correct at time of publication):

 Vendor 4G Throughput 10G Throughput 100G Throughput